Davey Boy Smith Jr.: Return to WWE (2020–2021)

 On February 12, 2020, Smith would appear live via webcam on an episode of WWE's online talk show, The Bump, appearing alongside former tag team partner Tyson Kidd.
 On March 12, during the After the Bell podcast hosted by Corey Graves, it was announced that Smith's father, Davey Boy Smith would be going into the 2020 Hall of Fame class, but the event was postponed to the following year due to the COVID-19 pandemic.
 On April 6, 2021, Smith, along with his family, represented his father at the WWE Hall of Fame ceremony by accepting the award on his behalf.
 After wrestling in a dark match before SmackDown on July 16, 2021, it was announced that Smith had signed a contract with WWE.
 However, he was released on November 4 without appearing on television.

-Smith has since confirmed scrapped plans for his WWE return, he was due to re-debut for the company as "The Stampede Stud" as part of the SmackDown brand, however, after missing several weeks of WWE TV with COVID-19 he was released before anything could come to fruition.
+Smith has since confirmed the scrapped plans for his WWE return.
+Smith claimed that he was due to re-debut for the company as "The Stampede Stud" for the SmackDown brand.
+However, after missing several weeks of WWE television tapings due to catching COVID-19, he was released before the debut could come to fruition.